 Do your terms contain a Personal Guarantee?

-Do your terms allow you to vary the way you do business and your terms?
+Does your documentation allow you to vary the way you do business and your terms of business?

 When deciding whether to grant credit, it is important to have a further level of assurance that the information provided is accurate.
 If later, the information is found to be inaccurate, the plaintiff (you) may gain a tactical advantage in any subsequent legal proceeding.